-- Repeat, repeat, and repeat. - Transfer the information into different formats such as posters, spider diagrams and PowerPoint's. - Ask your friend and parents to test you from your revision cards.
+- Repeat, repeat and repeat. - Transfer the information into different formats such as posters, spider diagrams and PowerPoints. - Ask others to test you from your revision cards.

-A few techniques worth trying
+A few techniques worth trying:

-- Read index cards out loud, cover and test yourself. - Ask another member of the group to test you and then you do the same. - Draw pictures and/or diagrams - Make up rap or a poem to help you remember key points.
+- Read index cards out loud, cover and test yourself. - Ask another member of the group to test you and then you do the same. - Draw pictures and/or diagrams. - Make up a song or a poem to help you remember key points.